ehjadvocates/starter-academic/content/project/Mental Health/Untitled.md

 Here are a few resources for individuals that may be concerned about their mental health or struggle emotionally.

-**NYS Office of Mental Health**: The New York state office of mental health offers an emotional support hotline.
+**NYS Office of Mental Health**: The New York state office of mental health offers an emotional support hotline: 1-844-863-9314

-1-844-863-9314

 **NYC Well**: NYC residents can contact NYC WELL to speak to someone.
 Available 24/7.